frandiox/vitedge/docs/environment.md

 ## Backend

 Place dotenv files in `<root>/functions/` and Vitedge will load them according to Vite's behavior.
+Only variables prefixed with `VITEDGE_` will be loaded.

-Variables can later be referenced as `process.env.MY_VARIABLE` in the backend handlers.
+Variables can later be referenced as `process.env.VITEDGE_MY_VARIABLE` in the backend handlers.